Home > Library > Research Methodology > Inductive and Deductive Reasoning – Examples & Limitations

 Example

-Suppose we take an example of a fruit basket and pick up two raw fruits and assume that all fruits in the basket are raw.
-It might be apparently true but may not be logically true because there might be ripe fruits along with the raw fruits.
+Suppose we take an example of a fruit basket and pick up two raw fruits, and assume that all the fruits in the basket are raw.
+It might be apparently true, but it may not be logically true because there might be ripe fruits along with the raw fruits.

 Inductive Vs. Deductive Reasoning Comparative Analysis